Towards Robust ResNet: A Small Step but A Giant Leap: Experiments and Discussion

-It is noted that, the existing method degrades over the increasing depth of ResNet.
-For example, in \textit{CIFAR-10} experiments, ResNet with depth-56 and depth-110 perform worse than their counterparts ResNet with depth-32 and depth-44.
-In \textit{AG-NEWS} experiments, ResNet with depth-29 and depth-49 perform worse than ResNet with depth-9 and depth-17.
-However, our method ($h = 0.1$) reduces the variance of test accuracy over the increasing depth.
-For example, in \textit{CIFAR-10} experiments, our method shows a lower variance over the depth, with test accuracy improving from $70\% $ to $79\%$ from depth 32 to 110.
-The blue shaded area ($h = 0.1$) is much thinner compared with the red one ($h = 1.0$).
-This shows that our method ($h = 0.1$) has a smaller variance of the test accuracy over different random seeds.
-This demonstrates that small $h$ offers training robustness.
+In both CIFAR-10 and AG-NEWS datasets, our ResNet with $h = 0.1$ outperforms that with $h = 1$ when their depths increase.
+In particular, as the depth of the ResNet increases, the original ResNet with $h=1.0$ experiences a performance degradation while our ResNet with $h = 0.1$ has an increasing or stabilizing performance.
+It is also be observed that the blue shaded area (i.e., $h = 0.1$) is much thinner than the red one (i.e., $h = 1$).
+This shows that our ResNet with $h = 0.1$ has a smaller variance of the test accuracy over different random seeds.
+This demonstrates that a small $h$ offers training robustness as well.

-To sum up, as theoretically shown in Section \ref{sec:training-robustness}, the reduced $h$ can prevent the explosion of back-propagated information over the depth, thus making the training procedure of ResNet more robust.
+To summarize, as proven in Section~\ref{sec:training-robustness}, a reduced $h$ can prevent the explosion of backpropagated information over a large depth, thus making the training procedure of ResNet more robust to an increasing depth.

+In terms of training robustness, a ResNet with a small $h$ is also robust to larger learning rates and different types of optimizer.
+In fact, even without BN, a small $h$ still helps to stabilize the training procedure while the performance of the original ResNet (i.e., $h = 1.0$) degrades significantly.

+\paragraph{Small $h$ enables large learning rate (LR).} In Fig.~\ref{fig:vis_different_leanring_rate}, we train ResNet with depth 218 for CIFAR-10 dataset and compare its training performance over different learning rates.
+Each configuration has $5$ trials with different random seeds.
+We provide the median test accuracy with the standard deviation plotted as the error bar.
+In addition, we put more results in Appendix~\ref{Appendix:judge_small_h_enable_larger_LR}, i.e, ResNet with depth 29 and 49 for {AG-NEWS}, and ResNet with depth 44 and 110 for {CIFAR-10}.
+We also illustrate the convergence rate with different LR of test accuracy over epochs in Appendix~\ref{Appendix:judge_small_h_enable_larger_LR}.

+Fig.~\ref{fig:vis_different_leanring_rate} shows that our method, i.e., smaller $h$ (blue line), can enable larger LR for training without degrading its performance, due to that stable and smaller gradient throughout all training iterations over all layers (analyzed above).
+Compared with the larger $h$ (red line), our method also has a narrow error bar, which signifies smaller performance variance.
+In addition, as shown in the Figure~\ref{fig:vis_different_leanring_rate_convergence} in Appendix~\ref{Appendix:judge_small_h_enable_larger_LR}, our method (blue line) has faster convergence rate by utilizing larger training rate, e.g, start LR $= 0.3$.
+To sum up, small $h$ makes the training procedure of ResNet more robust to larger LR so that it can enjoy the benefits using larger LR, i.e., faster convergence, with little chance of performance degradation.

+\paragraph{Small $h$ helps networks without applying BN.} To verify the effectiveness of small $h$ on improving robustness of the training procedure without applying BN, we compare ResNet with reduced step factor $h$ ($h=0.1$) and the original ResNet (corresponding to $h = 1.0$) without BN (other hyperparameters remain the same).
+Each configuration has 5 trials with different random seeds.
+We provide median test accuracy with the standard deviation plotted as the error bar.